SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 > [!TIP]
 > To learn more about application architecture, see [Application Architecture](./app-architecture.md).

+## TODO: Introduce two types
+* introduce the limits and difference between trial and billable container type
+* each type has different requirements

-## SharePoint Embedded Trial Container Types
+### Create a SharePoint Embedded Paid ContainerType
+links: register-ct tutorial

-## SharePoint Embedded Trial Container Types
+### SharePoint Embedded Trial Container Types

 To aid customers with the development of applications to be used with SharePoint Embedded, we're allowing the creation of a Trial Container Type.
 Customers are allowed one Trial Container Type at any time in their tenant.
 The Trial Container Type won't be linked to billing and can only be consumed by the Partner tenant.